Benefits of Energy Analytics for Businesses

 - Awareness of the platform throughout staff to instill change and long-term engagement

-- Eligibility for compliance and recognition awards such as the ISO 50001 and Leadership in Energy and Environmental Design (LEED)
+- Eligibility for energy compliance and recognition awards such as the ISO 50001 and Leadership in Energy and Environmental Design (LEED)

 - What-if analysis before agreeing in capital project investment